 The skilled staff at Paws, Whiskers & Wags Pet Crematory in Atlanta, Covington, and Charlotte understands the hardships people endure after the loss of a pet.
 Paws, Whiskers & Wags offers monthly pet loss support group meetings in Atlanta and Charlotte to support community members experiencing pet loss bereavement.

 Christy Simpson, a Licensed Clinical Social Worker, leads the Atlanta pet loss support group.
-Christy has extensive experience with grief and loss counseling when your pet dies, both through private practice and group therapy.
+Christy has extensive experience with grief and loss counseling, both through private practice and group therapy.
 She is currently the only therapist in the state of Georgia, who is certified through the Association for Pet Loss and Bereavement (APLB).

 Paws, Whiskers & Wags spoke with Christy about the importance of pet loss support for those in mourning for a beloved pet.